 - Why not buy four PCs and four monitors?

 - That's expensive.
 Having multiple identical stationary gaming devices in a single household, be they consoles or gaming PCs, "is a luxury option", not something expected of families, though some PC fans disagree.
 It's even more expensive if lack of spawn installation support makes you buy a separate copy of each game for each PC, which Cracked columnist David Wong has called a cheap revenue-enhancing scheme for game publishers in "The 7 Commandments All Video Games Should Obey".
+Using multiple PCs has the same problem as handhelds: for occasional play, one participant ends up having to foot the bill for all hardware and multiple copies of the software.
 One can buy four basic gaming PCs and 19" monitors for $2400 ($600 for each set), but a single PC, a 32" HDTV monitor, and four gamepads cost only $1,000.
 True, multiple PCs offer a separate view for each player, but not all games need this; consider games such as Gauntlet, Bomberman, Street Fighter II, Secret of Mana, and NBA Jam, where the camera shows all players at once.

 - Why not have a LAN party?
 Each player brings a PC, monitor, and copy of the game from home.

 - LAN parties share one desirable attribute with single-screen multiplayer: players share pizza, conversations, music, and a video game with friends.
 However, LAN parties are a hassle for several reasons.
 First, not everybody has the same games; you can't play Counter-Strike against Unreal.
 It's also far more effort and far more weight to dismantle and pack a computer, monitor, keyboard, mouse, and speakers, than to unplug a USB controller and stick it in your bag.
 Your friends might already be at your place and happen to want to play video games, but they didn't bring PCs because they came for a reason other than video games.
 (Sending them home, as someone suggests, is probably impractical.)
-This means a LAN party has to be planned in advance, and setting up is likely to take half the allotted time.
-Group cohesion in a cooperative campaign is better when players are next to each other than when they are in separate rooms.
+This means a LAN party has to be planned in advance.
+Setting up is likely to take half the allotted time, and time spent driving can make it even worse.
+Being together is what makes it fun; group cohesion in a cooperative campaign is better when players are next to each other than when they are in separate rooms.
 Finally, someone at home might still want to use the computer.
-Single-screen multiplayer gaming in front of a TV has a higher "wife acceptance factor" than a LAN party because nobody has to move furniture, run power strips, etc. (/.)
+Single-screen multiplayer gaming in front of a TV has a higher "wife acceptance factor" than a LAN party because nobody has to move furniture, run power strips, etc.

 - Why not play online?

-- This has five drawbacks.
+- This has several drawbacks.
 Online solves the problem of dismantling the PC, but it keeps the problem of needing to own a PC and a copy of each game for each player.
 Online gaming often adds monthly fees payable to the game's publisher, which can add up if you want to accommodate house guests who don't game often.
 Gamers may have to pay an additional monthly fee for a faster connection to the Internet, which in some cases even requires moving house to a place where cable, DSL, or fiber is even available.
-Publishers often reserve the exclusive right to run the matchmaking server, and after one or more years, a publisher will shut off an older game's server to get people to upgrade to the publisher's newer titles.
-And it's not suitable for certain twitch genres highly sensitive to latency.
+Publishers often reserve the exclusive right to run the matchmaking server.
+This server often gets overloaded, and after one or more years, a publisher will shut off an older game's server to get people to upgrade to the publisher's newer titles.
+Nor does online work so well on certain twitch genres highly sensitive to latency.
 Online multiplayer in FPS, RTS, and MMORPG works for the most part because the game can cover up double-digit pings by dead reckoning game object trajectories.
 Fighting games and other games relying on fast reactions, on the other hand, may use techniques like those of the GGPO library, which hides lag by timestamping all actions as they're sent over the wire and delaying input by 3-5 frames (just over half a ping time) before it takes effect locally, so that it takes effect right after the remote player's actions for the same timestamp arrive.
 When a player's action during a ping spike over 150 ms causes the game states on both ends to lose sync, both sides recalculate the last few frames, and this can cause an occasional disorienting jump cut.
+Finally, the trend of relying on "social" pickup games with strangers to the exclusion of campaigns with real life friends encourages developers to make game design decisions resulting in 'annoyances that need to die'.
+These include not allowing pausing and allowing strangers to intrude on your game even in an ostensibly single-player mode.

 - Why not play on a game console?

 - Not all titles are on the consoles.
 Especially titles from smaller developers tend to be underrepresented on consoles due to the console makers' historic policies of locking out smaller developers in favor of the major game publishers (though this may change soon).
 Console makers tend not to serve developers with nontraditional business structures, such as a family business operating out of a home or a company that relies on telecommuting.
-They tend to commit the genetic fallacy: if the entity that produced a game doesn't have a dedicated office and a prior track record in the mainstream video game industry, it must not be good enough to publish (sources: Nintendo policy; wikipedia:Bob's Game).
-Microsoft has taken a commendable step forward with XNA, but as of 2010, Xbox Live Indie Games are still too new to have had much of an effect on the industry, and porting to XNA generally requires a complete rewrite of not only the graphics engine but also the game logic, violating the Don't Repeat Yourself principle.
+They tend to commit the genetic fallacy of appeal to accomplishment: if the entity that produced a game doesn't have a dedicated office and a prior track record in the mainstream video game industry, it must not be good enough to publish (sources: Nintendo policy; wikipedia:Bob's Game).
+During the seventh generation, Microsoft took a commendable step forward with XNA and Xbox Live Indie Games, but because the XNA environment was C#-only, porting an existing game required a complete rewrite of not only the graphics engine but also the game logic, violating the Don't Repeat Yourself principle.

 - Why not just let everyone bring a laptop or phone and play a different game in single-player mode?